FilipPikus/CheatTemplate-Read-Write/README.md

 # CheatTemplate-Read-Write

-# This is for windows
+# THIS IS FOR WINDOWS!!!

 German :
 Hallo willkommen zur meinen selbst programmierten Cheat-Template.